-Let’s face it; a lean startup in the food service industry is the food truck.
+Let’s face it; a lean startup in the food service industry is the gourmet food truck.

-While Ries’ concepts may seem like they fit best in Silicon Valley, they’re actually grounded in good old fashioned business sense.
-Below are a few ways restaurants and food truck vendors are already benefiting from Lean Startup lessons on risk management.
+Ries’ concepts seem to fit best in Silicon Valley, but they can really be applied in any industry.
+Below are a few ways food truck vendors are already benefiting from Lean Startup lessons.

 Ries describes shipping minimum viable product (MVP) as a way to test customer demand and avoid unnecessary waste.
 The idea here is to show early prototypes to trusted and potential customers before actually spending all your capital on developing a full-fledged product line.
 While Ries’ technique is applied primarily to web-based businesses, the principles are the same for those dealing in food.
 For example, a food truck owner might do a private new menu tasting before deciding to spend the bulk of their monthly budget on new ingredients and inventory.